-If you want to perform excavation activities in the Netherlands, your company has to be certified.
-If you make an archaeological discovery, you must report this to your municipality or provincial authority.
-The term 'excavation’ is understood to include archaeological investigations, exploratory boreholes and the removal or relocation of objects that belong to Dutch cultural heritage.
+If you want to perform excavation activities in the Netherlands, your company needs a certifcate.
+And you must report archaeological discoveries.
+Note that the term 'excavation' here means archaeological investigations, exploratory boreholes, and the removal or relocation of objects that belong to Dutch cultural heritage.

-You may only excavate archeological sites when you are certified.
-If your company is certified (in Dutch), it means you work according to the standards and guidelines of the Dutch Archaeology Quality Standard (KNA).
+In the Netherlands, it is prohibited to perform an archaeological excavation without a certificate.
+If your company has a certificate (in Dutch), it means you work according to the standards and guidelines of the Dutch Archaeology Quality Standard (KNA).